-Data for this analysis came from the CalSCHS School Climate Report Card for 2023-2024
+Data for this analysis came from the CaISCHS School Climate Report Card for 2024-2025 down from the previous and has been trending down over the last four years.

-School Climate Indicators - Part I - Supports and Engagement - Student responses were positive for School Connectedness, Caring Adult Relationships, High Expectations and

-Perceived School Safety.
+School Climate Indicators - Part I - Supports and Engagement - Student responses were positive for School Connectedness, High Expectations and Perceived School Safety.
 However, there are some categories in this part of the survey that indicate potential concerns:

-- School Connectedness On average, Bitney students feel connected to their school, 62%; however, this measure is down 22% from the 2022 survey. - Academic Motivation This indicator improved by 10% over the last year.
-However, at 56% it is still 10% below the State Average. - Two or Fewer Absences/Month While this indicator improved significantly over the last year from 47% to 80%, we did not see a significant improvement in our rate of chronic absenteeism.

-Meaningful Participation - This measure is low at 33% and has remained so over the last three years, indicating that students do not consistently feel that they have sufficient agency at school.
+School Connectedness - On average, Bitney students feel connected to their school, 60%; however, this measure was slightly

+- Academic Motivation This indicator is slightly down over the last year and at 52% it is still 10% below the State Average. - Two or Fewer Absences/Month While 74% of our students report that they have 2 or fewer absences per month, we have not yet seen a significant drop in the percentage of students who meet the chronically absentee rate of missing 1% or more school days. - Meaningful Participation This measure seems low at 33% and has remained so over the last three years, indicating that students do not consistently feel that they have sufficient agency at school. - Caring Adult Relationships The percentage of students who reported that they had caring adult relationships at school dropped significantly from 64% to 48%.
+This number is clearly at odds with the level of caring adult relationships that students reported when they were surveyed for our WASC accreditation, the information that was shared with the Visiting WASC Team and the anecdotal data that is regularly shared by both students and parents.